virtualvivek/iOS-13-Calculators/README.md

 ___
 ### Overview
- An ios 13 `light theme` style set of calculators for internet browsers.
+ An ios 13 style calculators for web browsers. <br> Easily Embbed into pages and use calculated results easily in your pages. <br>

- Easily Embbed into pages and use calculated results easily in your pages.
+ This project is inspired from the `light theme` introduced by apple inc. to apply styles in html css format.